XSLiuLab/CNAfingerprint/README.md

 ### note

-1,Be careful about sample ploidy selection.
+1, Be careful about sample ploidy selection.

-2,Hg38 is the only supported version of the genome, you can convert hg19 to hg38 with the following methods:
+2, Hg38 is the only supported version of the genome, you can convert hg19 to hg38 with the following methods:

 ```r